What are the best frugal female fashion tips?

 - ThredUP.
 Searching the web for name brand clothing is a great way to find frugal fashion options for your wardrobe.
 Secondhand sites like ThredUP allow you to search for gently used clothing at cheap prices.
 You can find clothing, shoes, and accessories at up to 90 percent off retail prices.

 - Poshmark.
 ThredUP isn’t the only online option when it comes to consignment fashion.
 When looking for high-end clothing at bargain prices, Poshmark is another great online choice.
 Poshmark is a community of sellers who list their name-brand clothing and accessories on the platform for bargain shoppers to purchase.
 You can find some great fashion options at great prices on this consignment website.
+Here’s a guide on how to make the most money on Poshmark.

 - eBay.
 Heading to your favorite auction site is another great way to save money on clothing.
 Check eBay for your favorite brands to save money on expensive clothing by purchasing used clothing through this auction website.